glennmckechnie/weewx-pmon-/readme.txt

 This will result in a skin called pmon+ with a single web page that illustrates how to use the monitoring data.
-See comments in pmon+.py for customization options, also review the original pmon.
+See comments in pmon+.py for customization options, also review the original doc/weewx/examples/pmon

 pmon+